 A peaceful uprising against the president of Syria 10 years ago turned into a full-scale civil war.
-The conflict has left more than 380,000 people dead, devastated cities and drawn in other countries.
+The conflict has left half a million people dead, devastated cities and drawn in other countries.

 How did the Syrian war start?